 Can the court set aside a default judgment of its own accord?

-Expanding further upon CPR 13.3, the Rules also give the court the power to set aside a judgment of its own accord if a judge is satisfied that the default judgment in question is null and void, after they have heard from both you and your opponent.
+The rules also give the court the power to set aside a judgment of its own accord if a judge is satisfied that the default judgment in question is null and void, after they have heard from both you and your opponent.

-As mentioned above, the court is obliged to set aside a judgment in default where it has been “wrongly entered”.
+As mentioned above, the court is obliged to set aside a judgment in default where it has been 'wrongly entered'.
 Importantly, this is the case even where, on the merits, there is no defence.

 You can find the circumstances in which the court must set aside a default judgment in CPR 13.2.
 These include the following: